byterubpay/byterub-site/_i18n/it/resources/user-guides/view_only.md

 #### CLI

-Open an existing wallet or create a new one using `monero-wallet-cli`.
+Open an existing wallet or create a new one using `byterub-wallet-cli`.
 In the wallet, type `address` and `viewkey` to display the wallet's address and secret viewkey.
 Type `exit` to close the wallet.

-Next, create your view-only wallet by typing `monero-wallet-cli --generate-from-view-key wallet-name`.
+Next, create your view-only wallet by typing `byterub-wallet-cli --generate-from-view-key wallet-name`.
 The last argument will be your new wallet's file name.
 You will be prompted for `Standard address` and `View key` by the wallet.
 Paste in your original wallet's address and secret view key.
 Next, enter and confirm a password for your new wallet and you're done.

 #### GUI

-Open an existing wallet or create a new one using `monero-wallet-gui`.
+Open an existing wallet or create a new one using `byterub-wallet-gui`.
 In the wallet, go to the `Impostazioni` > `Portafoglio` page:

 ![settings](png/view-only/settings.png)